Yeakle and Miller Houses

 The Yeakle and Miller Houses, also known as the Daniel Yeakle and John Faber Miller Houses, are two historic, American homes that are located in Erdenheim in Springfield Township, Montgomery County, Pennsylvania.

 The houses were added to the National Register of Historic Places in 1992.

 History and architectural features

 Built in 1892, they were designed in the Queen Anne style with Shingle Style influences and were built using stone.
 Both have shingled hipped roofs and feature two semi-towers and porches.
 The Yeakle property also includes a contributing carriage house.

-The houses were added to the National Register of Historic Places in 1992.